gokayokutucu/lycia/DEVELOPERS.md

 ## 🔮 Roadmap

+- Add Outbox/Inbox pattern with persistence layer
-- Add support for Avro / Protobuf with Schema Registry
+- Add support for Avro / Protobuf with Schema Registry (including the built‑in `AvroSchemaConverter`)
 - Finalize `IRetryPolicy` (done) and extend `Lycia.Scheduling` module for delayed retries
 - Improve distributed tracing and observability
-- Add Outbox/Inbox pattern with persistence layer

 ---